remjey/luaotp/doc/MANUAL.md

 ## Requirements

-luaotp uses the LuaCrypto, basexx and randbytes libraries.
-It was written for Lua 5.1.
+luaotp uses the `luaossl` and `basexx`.
+It was written for Lua 5.1 but works towards Lua 5.3.

 ## Terminology